Adam Gottlieb Weigen

 Adam Gottlieb Weigen (1677–1727) was a German pietist, theologian and early animal rights writer.

+Biography

 Weigan was the son of a surgeon and was born at Waiblingen in 1677.
 He studied theology at Württemberg but also took interest in anatomy and natural science.
 Weigen became a pastor and advocate of pietism in Leonberg.
 He took up this post in 1705.
 Weigan was influenced by the writings of Philipp Spener.

 Weigen argued for a compassionate treatment of the animals from a Christian theological framework.
 In 1711, Weigen authored De Jure Hominis in Creaturas.
 It has been described as "the first work ever to deal with the topic of animal rights as a general theme."
 The book became known in Denmark and inspired Laurids Smith.
 It was republished in 2008.

 Weigen moved to Wahlheim, where he died in 1727.